gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 Similar to the rotation of the certificate authorities, you can control the worker node rollout individually.
 Please read [this section](#triggering-worker-node-rollout-individually) to get more information.
-It works the same way for the `ServiceAccount` token signing key (using `rotate-serviceaccount-key-start-without-workers-rollout`).
+It works the same way for the `ServiceAccount` token signing key (using `rotate-serviceaccount-key-start-without-workers-rollout` and looking at the `lastInitiationTimeServiceAccountKeyRotation` field in `.status.pendingWorkersUpdates[]`).

 ### OpenVPN TLS Auth Keys